smalldatabrains/python-raplyricsgenerator/README.md

 An lstm model based on your favorite songs to generate rap lyrics.
 It's a letter based model which allow to work with smaller dimension than a word bases model.

 ## Data collection
-collect data in the data folder : txt files of your favorite song or lyrics
+collect data in the data folder : txt files of your favorite song or lyrics.
+You can use website such as genius.com to build your corpus.
+Initila corpus is made of french rap songs. run generatecorpus.py to generate input data according to network needs.

 ## Generate corpus

 ## Model training
-train the model
+train the model by running kerasrnnclassifier.py.
+Trained model will be saved with h5 file format.

 ## Generate new lyrics
-generate new lyrics according to your taste
+generate new lyrics according to your taste by settting the beginning of a sentence in generator.py and by running it.

 The rnn model is a letter based model (generating a new letter with the help of former letters).
-Word based model was too difficult to achieve.
+Word based model was too difficult to achieve in term of computation at that time.
+Letter based models allow to deal with input dimension = 26 which is quite easy to handle for a computer in deep learning.